Slesa/launchy/trunk/Launchy_QT/readme.txt

 .
 Add a plugin for open with etc..
 .
 Add BBorn's kanji shortcuts

+To be fixed from 2.0:
+.
+Centering problm
+. encording of url characters in weby
+. database update time doesn't seem to be controllable

 Done for beta 2:
 .
 Shortcuts to directories are treated as normal files